timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 **Unit arguments within a normalized measurement (monetary quantity, date-entity, distance-quantity, etc.) should never be coreferenced**

 The actual measurements themselves -- the monetary quantity, the distance, etc. -- might actually but referential.
 Similarly, when an argument like "dollar" or "mile" is independent of those normalized quantites (e.g. in a sentences like "He was trading dollars for votes"), then they **can** end up being a worthwhile referent.
-But a simple unit measurement is never referential.
+But when such mentions are within these quantities like monetary-quantity, date-entity, distance-quantity, etc., you can view them as out of bounds for reference.

 **Coreferential "Generic" mentions should be discourse referential -- i.e., you could easily imagine a sentence using a pronoun (like "it" or "them") to refer to it**

 If we have an identity chain with a type -- such as "trucks" in "John only drives trucks"  -- we could imagine it being followed by another reference to that identity chain in which a pronoun is used, such as "Mary likes them too".
 In contrast, a sentence whose AMR involves the general idea of a dollor ("John owes Bill 3$"), doesn't really license one to follow it with a pronominal mention to that dollar -- it would be weird to follow that sentence with "But he only has two of them".

+**When it's possible to lump two mentions together as referring to the same whole class of things, then do so!**

+Generic references are often quite vague -- often one can make the argument that one generic mention is slightly different from the next.
+It's easy to overthink it and figure out many very slightly different mentions to the same kind of thing.
+When those differences are small but very clear -- such as having one identity chain that refers to "bananas" and another that refers to "red bananas" -- do feel free to divide them into different identity chains, and link things with Set/Member when you can.  **But** if various mentions are ambiguous between multiple readings, and one reading lets you lump it into a larger class of mentions, then go with that lumping reading.

+**Ideas under discussion are always worth linking with identity chains**

+Follow the spirit of the law with these.
+What we are aiming for is to capture abstract and generic concepts that matter -- that are being discussed and help make the discourse cohere -- without linking together a bunch of irrelevant modifiers and adjectives.

+**For many situations with "generic" mentions, you can lump things together when in doubt**

+One common additional situation is that a discourse will sometimes be referring to a very class, constrained set, and the next sentence doesn't have that restriction.
+For example, a document might be about lawyers in the US, and some of its sentences might just say "the laywers do X" without adding the same qualifiers every sentence.
+If it feels like the intent of the author is to refer to the same set of mentions, then follow that intent and link them together, even if they aren't explicitly being described the same way.